Cumières-le-Mort-Homme

 Cumières-le-Mort-Homme (/fr/) is a ghost commune in the Meuse department in Grand Est in north-eastern France.
 In English, the name of the commune translates to "Cumières of the dead people".

 Since the end of the Battle of Verdun in 1916, it has been unoccupied (official population: 0), as have Bezonvaux, Beaumont-en-Verdunois, Haumont-près-Samogneux, Louvemont-Côte-du-Poivre, and Fleury-devant-Douaumont.

 History

 During World War I, the town was destroyed and the land made so uninhabitable that officials decided not to rebuild it.
-The site is maintained as a testimony to war and is officially designated a "village that died for France."
+The site is maintained as a testimony to war and is officially designated a "village that died for France" (in French: village mort pour la France).
 It is managed by a municipal council of three members appointed by the prefect of the Meuse department.